nseyoum/cse15l-lab1-week2/lab5.md

 ## Test 1: File 500

 The correct implementation for this test would be the one provided in the commonmark-spec tests.
-The expected output would be the word link three times, each linked to a different website indicated by the text inside the brackets.
+The expected output would be the three different website URLs provided in the markdown file.

 **Provided Implementation**